kirilligum/nearai-useful-agents-hackathon-2025/README.md

 - test-time-compute agent
   - based on s1 paper
   - 'wait, check your reasoning' x8
-  - solves "how many 'r's are in 'strawberry'?" and GPQA Diamond where o3 fails
+  - solves "how many 'r's are in 'strawberry'?" using llama-3.2-3b
+  - solves GPQA Diamond where o3 fails
 - routing agent: ttc, simple, or web3 (agentKit)
 - benchmarks
 - deployed, running, ready for customization